Report

 Each rule has a defined set of conditions which are basic logical statements that apply to a set of dimensions.
 Some examples of dimensions are payment method, payment amount, currency, card brand, card issuer, customer country, and payment type (this is how we differentiate between one-off payments and subscriptions).
 An example of a condition might be “Payment amount greater than 10”, and another might be “Card issuer equals NatWest UK”.

-If we are processing a renewal payment for a subscription, we may also take into account which destination was used on previous attempts for the same specific payment method.
+If the transaction is a renewal payment for a subscription, we may also take into account which destination was used on previous attempts for the same specific payment method.

 The rules are evaluated in sequence until a rule is found where all the conditions are met.
 We call this rule the matched rule.
-The matched rule provides the destination which represents the PSP, Merchant Account, and Paddle legal entity we wish to use.
+The matched rule provides the destination which represents the PSP and Merchant Account.

 The most basic rule might have a single destination, but rules can also have one of the following strategies that define multiple destinations, how those destinations will be attempted, and in what order.